stevemerckel/power-change-alert/README.md

 * Expose REST API from (random or explicit) TCP port for querying state, returning metrics, and more
 * Create base class for declaring/discovering new background worker functionality
 * Lightweight telemetry: CPU + RAM utilization
+* Track internet uptime, send outtage notice after service is restored
 * Unit tests, mocks
+* Look at Arduino, with a battery, and modify as needed to get a POC working on that platform